What is Middleware?

 - In some cases, Middleware often jeopardizes some systems’ real-time performance.

-Middleware as connectivity software is mostly invisible, it provides a more standard way of doing things, it ties together complex systems and allows developers to concentrate more on the functionality of their applications.
+As a connectivity software, Middleware is mostly invisible.
+It provides a more standard way of doing things, it ties together complex systems and allows developers to concentrate more on the functionality of their applications.

 Would you use Middleware in your business?
 Tell us in the comment section below.